Parkinson’s is a degenerative disease…

 that can be overwhelming, but there’s hope if you get engaged in your health for 1-2 hours a day.
 Medicine can only go so far and unfortunately the best medicines for Parkinson’s disease have side effects.
-Alongside whatever medicine regimen you have, I ‘d like to suggest an additional approach; there is a combination of actions you could take that can improve your quality of life.
+Along with your medicine regimen, I would suggest an additional approach; there is a combination of actions you could take that can improve your quality of life.
 It’s called the “Get Moving Plan.”

 “Get Moving Plan”